HBOCodeLabs/wiremock-captain/README.md

 - A script launches the `WireMock` docker container, which will already be running when the Node.js project starts
 - A test uses `wiremock-captain` to configure WireMock with a mock definition (request-response schema)
-- When the Node.js process makes an HTTP request, it will call the mocked instance of the API
+- When the API makes an HTTP request, it will call the mocked instance of the API
-- The mocked API response is used by the Node.js project to complete the operation being tested
+- The mocked API response is used by the API to complete the operation being tested
 - `expect` can be used to check if requests were made to the API with matching schema

 <div>